 For anyone who plans to build a new house, home design software can seem like a dream come true.
 But with so many programs to choose among, how does the do-it-yourselfer decide?
 Start by answering these questions.

 Remember wondering if your computer was powerful enough?
 It used to be that before you bought any software for your PC, you had to make sure your computer system (e.g., graphics card) met the requirements to run the program.
-Now products are often downloaded from a company website, so the downloading application checks your system before it loads — generally, you don't even need to know what operating system (OS) you are using.
+Now products are often downloaded from a company website, so the downloading application checks your system before it loads.
+Generally, you don't even need to know what operating system (OS) you are using.
 The speed of your Internet connection, however, becomes the biggest factor in downloading software, which makes the concept of "net neutrality" a more personal and less political issue.
 Do you pay extra for speed you don't always use?
 You might like the hands-on CD you can readily load yourself, but even Amazon.com is turning to downloads.